Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Missing Proofs of Section

 for all $i \in N$.
 That is, each period of length $3 n$ is divided into $n$ blocks of length $3$, and agent $i$ is only interested in the items in the $i$-th block in each period $c$ with $n^{2c}$ valuation for each of these items.
-It suffices to show that, for every $k \geq 2n$, the first $3k - 3n$ items belong to one agent in round $3k$ and belong to a different agent in round $3k + 3$.
-Since in this case, if we assume that $T \gg n$, the number of adjustments required is at least $\sum_{k=2n}^{T/3 - 1} 3(k - n) = \Theta(T^2)$.
+It suffices to show that, for every $k \geq 2n$, the first $3k - 3n$ items belong to one agent in round $3k$ and another agent in round $3k + 3$.
+Since it follows that the number of adjustments required is at least $\sum_{k=2n}^{T/3 - 1} 3(k - n) = \Theta(T^2)$, where we assume $T \gg n$.

 We only give the proof for $k$ such that $k$ is a multiple of $n$, and the proof can be easily generalized to any $k \geq 2n$.
 Now we prove that, for any $c \geq 2$ and $k = cn$, the first $3k - 3n = (c - 1) \cdot 3n$ items belong to agent $1$ in round $3k$ and belong to agent $2$ in round $3k + 3$.
 Define $G_i = \{g_t \mid (c - 1) \cdot 3n + 3(i - 1) < t \leq (c - 1) \cdot 3n + 3i\}$ as the set of items that arrive during period $c$ and agent $i$ is interested in.
 In round $3k$, if agent $i$ gets none of the items in $G_i$, there must exist another agent $j$ that obtains at least two of them due to the contiguity requirement.
 Furthermore, the total valuation of the first $3k - 3n = (c - 1) \cdot 3n$ items for agent $i$ is